AKotov-dev/encrypt-decrypt/Readme.md

 Dependencies: zenity gnupg2 (gpg) xsel

-Creates the "Encrypt-Decrypt" item in the context menu of the Nemo, PCManFM, and Caja file managers (MATE - via the shortcut in the "System" menu").
+Creates the "Encrypt-Decrypt" item in the context menu of the Nemo, PCManFM, and Caja file managers (MATE - via the shortcut in the "System" menu).

 Encrypted files get the extension *.gpg and are created/overwritten in the location directory of the main file.
 Decrypted files are created/overwritten in the same place.
 On request, removes traces of encryption/decryption: clears the clipboard, recent files, and the input file without the possibility of recovery (the Gutman method).
 Starting from v0.1-8, there is an indication of the encryption and cleanup progress.
 Localization of RU/EN.